statgenetics/statgen-courses/README.md

 statgen-setup -h
 ```

-you should see some meaningful output
+you should see some meaningful output.

 ## Build tutorial specific images